Trash, Recycling + Compost Service

 What Your Recycling Team Does

-Recycling is important, but we're also promoting the first two R's - reduce and reuse - so that Kirkland will make less waste.
-It's better for the environment to make less waste, even if it could be recycled or composted.
+Recycling is important, but we also need to make less waste as a community.
+Before recycling, remember to reduce and reuse!
+It's better for the environment to prevent waste, even if the waste could be recycled or composted.